Benzocaine Side Effects

-The main symptoms of methemoglobinemia are chocolate brown colored blood and cyanosis.
+The main symptoms are chocolate brown colored blood and cyanosis.
 Cyanosis is a bluish color of the skin, particularly showing in the lips and fingers.
-Cyanosis is why methemoglobinemia is sometimes called “baby blue syndrome.”
+Cyanosis is why this disorder is sometimes called “baby blue syndrome.”

 - Shortness of breath